Somehow or another, you’ve found my blog.

-I know that eating disorders can be really confusing to try and wrap your head around, so my hope is that this peek into my experience with treatment can give anyone who’s looking for it a little more insight.
+I know that eating disorders can be really confusing to try and wrap your head around, so my hope is that this peek into my experience with treatment (previous posts) can give anyone who’s looking for it a little more insight.
 The way eating disorders are currently regarded in our society is very stigmatized, and as a result, those who are suffering are often quite misunderstood.
-I hope that this blog can help to expose the harsh reality of E.D.s to those who don’t have experience with them, and want to gain insight into what it’s like for those of us who struggle with one.
+I hope that this blog can help to expose the harsh reality of E.D.s to those who don’t have experience with them, and want to gain insight into what it’s like for those who struggle with one.

 This is a PRO-RECOVERY blog ONLY, though there may be triggering content to those who are struggling.
 Numbers, however, will never be posted.